 The term “U.S. Citizen” includes citizens of the 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, and the Northern Mariana Islands.
 All U.S. citizens are considered to be U.S. nationals.
 However, not all nationals are U.S. citizens: natives of American Samoa and Swain's Island are not U.S. citizens, but are nationals and therefore may receive federal financial aid.

 A definition of "eligible non-citizen" is provided at the Eligibility for Non-U.S. Citizens page of the Federal Student Aid website.
-See our Resources for Non-Eligible, Non-Citizens for more information.
+See our Information for Non-Eligible Noncitizens for more information.

 Eligibility for State of Illinois Programs

 Effective January 1, 2020, students who are unable to receive federal financial aid might qualify to apply or receive consideration for student aid or benefits funded or administered by the State of Illinois, any State of Illinois agency, or any public institution of higher learning in Illinois.
 More information is available at the Retention of Illinois Students & Equity (RISE) Act page of this website.